Better Call Grep: Evaluating and Improving Grep-Like Lexical Retrieval for Repository-Level Code Completion: Evaluating the Potential of Naive

 Given that the context retrieved by RAG methods typically comprises multiple discrete code blocks, we quantify the coverage of critical context by baselines' retrieval results using a threshold-based set overlap metric.
 Here, the set of code fragments retrieved by Naive \modelname\ for each sample serves as the {golden context}, denoted $\mathcal{C}_{gold}$.
 For each baseline, we define the coverage of $\mathcal{C}_{gold}$ by its retrieved set $\mathcal{C}_{retrieved}$ as the line-level intersection ratio:

 We set the determination threshold at $\tau=0.8$, meaning a retrieval result effectively recalls the core information if it covers more than 80\% of the code lines in the golden context.
 This threshold accommodates minor boundary discrepancies introduced by different chunking granularities while ensuring that the essential informational content is preserved.
 A sensitivity analysis over various thresholds confirmed consistent trends, for simplicity, we only report results for $\tau=0.8$.
+Among the failed completion cases, we classify a sample as a coarse retrieval failure when \(I(\mathcal{C}_{retrieved}, \mathcal{C}_{gold}) < \tau\), and as a re-ranking failure when \(I(\mathcal{C}_{retrieved}, \mathcal{C}_{gold}) \ge \tau\).

 As shown in Table~\ref{tab:rq2_failure_analysis_percent}, most baseline failures on $S_{unique}$ are due to coarse retrieval.
 This failure is mainly caused by the limitations of global lexical similarity metrics, such as BM25 and Jaccard, which emphasize overall token overlap rather than identifiers closely related to the completion site.
 This indicates that current RAG methods relying on BM25 or Jaccard for coarse retrieval can be problematic for code completion.
 In contrast, Naive \modelname\ retrieves explicit identifiers at the completion site, allowing precise recall of locally and structurally relevant code.
 For example, in member-access completion (\texttt{obj.}), it reliably retrieves the class definition of \texttt{obj}.
 Under BM25- or Jaccard-based coarse retrieval, such class definitions often exhibit weak global lexical overlap with the surrounding context and are therefore filtered out before any re-ranking can take place.
 For RepoFuse, although it incorporates structural dependencies, its coarse retrieval stage still lacks explicit matching of local variable or method identifiers, leading to similar recall failures.